Cost

 - D1 — two row writes per step.
 Free tier.

-Rule of thumb: container compute ≈ (vCPU-s + GiB-s) × wall-time, and that’s ~95% of the marginal cost of a run.
+Rule of thumb for the test-running runs: container compute ≈ (vCPU-s + GiB-s) × wall-time, and that’s ~95% of the marginal cost of a run.
 Browser-heavy runs (playwright-e2e, cdp-acceptance) add Browser Rendering hours on top — see the trade-off table in 02-runs § playwright-e2e.

 pie showData